akhilsathuluri/sim_a_splat/README.md

 ### Next steps
 The "digital twin" environment is wrapped as an env compatible with [Gymnasium](https://github.com/Farama-Foundation/Gymnasium), meaning, that the Guassian splat can be used to perform training or for collecting data using the typical RL pipeline.

-### Common issues
-> In some cases an older version of `viser (0.2.7)` since that is the locked version by `nerfstudio (1.1.5)` resulting in an error

-This is now fixed by installing the fork of nerfstudio that ports the updated viser version.

 ### Acknowledgements
 - The repo uses the code from [splatnav](https://github.com/chengine/splatnav) for loading and viewing the Gaussian splat.